 Parents and teachers communicate through many different channels.
 Report cards are distributed every nine weeks, and the cards offer letter grades and/or attitude marks for every class.
 Approximately 80 percent of the student body is represented at parent/teacher conferences, which are held at the end of the first grading and third grading periods.
 Grade checks and progress reports are given out during each grading period.
 Parents also have access to PowerSchool Parent, which allows them to view their child's progress via the Internet.
-The staff publishes a monthly newsletter, Northridge News, which contains information on daily school life and calendar events.
-In addition to the Northridge News, individual grade level teams send home newsletters containing specific classroom information.
-A corporation newsletter and the Northridge News are available via the Internet website as are links to teacher's individual websites and email addresses.
-Daily and weekly homework assignments can be found at whatsduetoday.org.
+Northridge maintains a Facebook page called "The Official Northridge Middle School".

-Many co-curricular activities are offered to Northridge Middle School students, and the majority of the faculty participates as coaches or club sponsors.
+Many co-curricular activities are offered to Northridge Middle School students, and the many of the faculty participates as coaches or club sponsors.
 These activities are offered in academic, athletic, and club categories.
 Academically, the students are involved in Academic Super Bowl; art, music, and math contests; social studies competition; Geography Bee; National Junior Honor Society; Optimist Oratorical Contest; Science Olympiad; Spell Bowl; Math Counts; and Spelling Bee.
 Athletically, the school offers competitive teams in basketball, cross-country, track, tennis, cheerleading, football, volleyball, wrestling, golf, soccer, and swimming.
 Northridge is a member of the Big 11 Athletic Conference.
-Clubs organized by the school include Jazz Band, Chinese Club, Video Game Club, Student Council, drama, Art Club, and Leisure League.
+Clubs organized by the school include Jazz Band, Video Game Club, Computer Coding Club, Student Council, drama, Art Club, Raider Creator and Leisure League.
 Northridge also sponsors student dances throughout the year.
-A trip to Washington D.C. is offered over spring break.
-Classes go on various field trips, and the eighth grade class visits Cedar Point Amusement Park every spring in honor of its graduation.
+A trip to Washington D.C. is offered at the end of the school year.
+Classes go on various field trips, as well as service learning projects around the community.

-Middlebury Community Schools © 2016
+Middlebury Community Schools © 2018